Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Additional Results

-\textbf{Robustness to District Type} We provide metrics from chains run on Congressional districting plans for each state that was apportioned more than one seat in the House of Representatives after the 2010 census.
+\paragraph{Robustness to District Type} We provide metrics from chains run on Congressional districting plans for each state that was apportioned more than one seat in the House of Representatives after the 2010 census.
 While there is no population deviation that is generally considered de minimis in Congressional redistricting, we adopt the same $\tau = 5\%$ used in our other experiments for the sake of consistency.
-We find that in every state, the critical offset is 0\%, meaning that fewer than 2\% of plans in each ensemble measured a population deviation in excess of $\tau$ under $\mathop{\sf SWAP}$.
-Similarly, in every ensemble we found that there existed plans which maximized the number of majority-Black districts in $\mathop{\sf DEMO}$ while having an MMD discrepancy of 0.
+We find that in every state, the average critical offset over 10 runs, as defined in Section~\ref{sec:popbal}, is less than 0.2\%.

 \paragraph{Robustness to Minority Group} We compare our results from Section 5 to state lower house chains optimized to increase the number of majority-Hispanic districts in a given plan, rather than majority-Black districts.
-Among the ensembles where majority-Hispanic districts were found, all had no-offset discrepancy rates of less than 50\%, whereas the Mississippi state house had a no-offset discrepancy rate of 63.45\% when optimized to promote majority-Black districts.
-Only in the Texas state lower house were there no plans found that were maximal in $\mathop{\sf DEMO}$ while having 0 MMD discrepancy.
+Each optimized ensemble is constructed by running 100 ReCom chains with short bursts optimization to generate plans with many majority Hispanic districts, and sampling 10 plans from each chain with the highest number of majority Hispanic districts to be included in the ensemble.
+Each chain uses a population tolerance threshold of $5\% - \offset$, where $\offset$ is the critical offset for that legislative geography, as computed in Section~\ref{sec:popbal}.
+The magnitudes of discrepancies we observed for majority-Hispanic districts are similar in magnitude to those of majority-Black districts.
+For example, the largest mean discrepancy we observed for majority-Hispanic districts was 1.093 in the New Mexico State Lower House, while the larges we observed for majority-Black districts was 1.431 in the Mississippi State Lower House.